ocadotechnology/codeforlife-workspace/docs/service/backend/MODELS.md

   owner = models.ForeignKey(Person, on_delete=models.CASCADE)
 ```

 From this we understand that an instance of `Car` has the attribute `owner` of type `Person`.
-Furthermore, [Django will create an attribute](https://docs.djangoproject.com/en/3.2/topics/db/queries/#following-relationships-backward) for "backwards relationships" on each related object with the naming convention `{model}_set` at **runtime**.
+[Django will create an attribute](https://docs.djangoproject.com/en/3.2/topics/db/queries/#following-relationships-backward) for "backward relationships" on each related object with the naming convention `{model}_set` at **runtime**.
 Therefore, `Person` has the attribute `car_set` which is a set of type `Car`.

-The problem is static type checkers do not know attributes for backward relationships is going to being auto-generated.
-Therefore, we need to explicitly add type hints.
+The problem is static type checkers do not know attributes for backward relationships are going to being auto-generated.
+Therefore, we need to add type hints.

 ```py
 # models/person.py